lammps/lammps/doc/src/run_style.rst

 step.
 The outermost timestep cannot be greater than 4.0 fs without risking energy drift.
-Smooth switching of forces between the levels of the rRESPA hierarchy is also necessary to avoid drift, and a 1-2 angstrom "healing distance" (the distance between the outer and inner cutoffs) works reasonably well.
+Smooth switching of forces between the levels of the rRESPA hierarchy is also necessary to avoid drift, and a 1-2 Angstrom "healing distance" (the distance between the outer and inner cutoffs) works reasonably well.
 We thus recommend the following settings for use of the *respa* style without SHAKE in biomolecular
 simulations: